-Gamesys Group PLC Announces Carbon Trust certifies Gamesys carbon neutral
+Gamesys Group PLC Announces Carbon Trust Certifies Gamesys Carbon Neutral

 About Gamesys Group plc

 Gamesys Group plc is the parent company of an online gaming group that provides entertainment to a global consumer base.
-Through its subsidiaries, Gamesys Group plc currently offers bingo and casino games to its customers using brands which include Jackpotjoy (www.jackpotjoy.com), Virgin Games (www.virgingames.com), Botemania (www.botemania.es), Vera&John (www.verajohn.com), Heart Bingo (www.heartbingo.co.uk), Monopoly Casino (www.monopolycasino.com), Rainbow Riches Casino (www.megawayscasino.com).
+Through its subsidiaries, Gamesys Group plc currently offers bingo and casino games to its customers using brands which include Jackpotjoy, Virgin Games, Botemania, Vera&John, Heart Bingo, Monopoly Casino, Rainbow Riches Casino and MEGAWAYS Casino.
 For more information about Gamesys Group plc, please visit www.gamesysgroup.com.

 Enquiries: